 - Make your content stick with the reader.
 The more easily your visitors are able to read and comprehend your copy, the more the content itself will stick with them.
 You can also implement content strategies to surprise the reader, include stats and figures, and try to inject emotion the reader will identify with.

-- Use images to direct attention.
+Use images to direct attention.
 The perfect image can inject emotion into your copy and break up big blocks of text, but it can also direct attention back to your copy when used effectively.
 For example, if you’re using a picture of a person, an image where the person’s gaze is in the direction of the copy on the page, it will naturally lead your reader’s eye to the copy.
+When in doubt, the best thing you can do to make your content more readable is to simplify.
+Put yourself in the mind of an 8th grader and read your content aloud, paying attention to the words you use and the overall meaning.
+Ask yourself whether the content is objectively comprehensible or whether the reader needs background knowledge to understand.
+Seeing your own content through the eyes of someone who doesn’t have your knowledge will help you make changes to improve readability.